ubisofter/foodies-food-cart-app/README.md

     <a href="https://github.com/ubisofter/foodies-food-cart-app#english-version">EN</a>
 </p>

+(for use stable local storage version - visit main branch)

 a Kotlin-based mobile application using Jetpack Compose, is an adaptive application with animations and Clean Architecture.
 It includes screens where the user can browse the catalog of dishes, add them to the cart, and apply filters and search the catalogue.

 ## ToDo for next Commit